hiptest/hiptest-publisher/docs/handlebars.md

 ### tag

-``has_value?`` is true when the tag has a value (for example: "priority:1" in HipTest, 1 is the value).
+``has_value?`` is true when the tag has a value (for example: "priority:1" in CucumberStudio, 1 is the value).

 ### template

 A bit more explanation is needed here.

-In HipTest, templates are double quoted string.
+In CucumberStudio, templates are double quoted string.
 It is possible to include some variables inside (for example: "Ensure value is: ${x}").
 When exporting the data, the string is splitted into chunks.
 With the previous example, there will be two chunks: 'Ensure value is: ' which will be a ``Hiptest::Nodes::StringLiteral`` instance and x which will be a ``Hiptest::Nodes::Variable`` instance.

 ``treated_chunks`` gives the list of chunks with an extra information (``is_variable?``) that tells if the chunks is a variable of not.
 It also provide the raw node.